Inquest into the Deaths of Terry James CZERNOWSKI and Lachlan Richard Francis BOWLES

 Coroner's recommendations

-Western Australian Police Force should liaison with suitably qualified mental health clinicians to determine what mental health training should be delivered to TRG negotiators, in addition to Gatekeeper and Lifeline training courses
+- WA Police should consult with suitably qualified mental health clinicians to determine what additional mental health training should be delivered to TRG negotiators beyond Gatekeeper and Lifeline training

-Determine whether mental health specialists could feasibly provide remote or command post advisory support to negotiators during complex incidents including those involving mental health issues
+- WA Police should explore whether mental health specialists could provide remote or command post advisory support to TRG negotiators during complex incidents involving mental health issues

 This page reproduces or summarises information from publicly available findings published by Australian coroners' courts.
 Coronial is an independent educational resource and is not affiliated with, endorsed by, or acting on behalf of any coronial court or government body.